varnishcache/varnish-cache/doc/sphinx/phk/lucky.rst

-Jacob was not a major persona on the Internet, but between doing a lot of interesting stuff as a multi-discipline phd. in physics, being a really good Ada programmer, a huge Lego enthusiast, an incredibly helpful person *and* really *good* at helping, he had a lot of friends in many corners of the Internet.
+Jacob was not a major persona on the Internet, but between doing a lot of interesting stuff as a multi-discipline phd. in physics, being a really good Ada programmer, a huge LEGO enthusiast, an incredibly helpful person *and* really *good* at helping, he had a lot of friends in many corners of the Internet.